obsidiansystems/obelisk/guides/app-deploy.md

 ### Deploy

-With that, we can come back to Obelisk and initialize the deployment:
+With that, we can come back to the Obelisk app and initialize the deployment:

 ```bash
 cd "$WORKDIR/myapp"